 Check out the Fungal Acne Safe website here.

 Want to know more about Fungal Acne & K-Beauty?
-Tune into the Korean Beauty Show Podcast.
+Jump on the Podcast;

 Have you adopted K-Beauty products into your routine when you’ve had fungal acne?
 Let us know in the comments.